json420/dbase32/doc/design.rst

     15 ffffffffff  12 ZTGMZTGM
     =============  ===========

-This is because the symbols in the RFC-3548 base32 encoding table aren't in ASCII/UTF-8 sorted order, they are in this order::
+This is because the symbols in the RFC-3548 base32 alphabet aren't in ASCII/UTF-8 sorted order, they are in this order::

     ABCDEFGHIJKLMNOPQRSTUVWXYZ234567